-I know, it doesn’t really looks like it (where’s the red door?), but it is.
-Of course the film was shot in the 50’s and I took this picture in 2015, so people had time to change the place a little since.
+I know, it doesn’t really look like it (where’s the red door?), but it is.
+Of course, the film was shot in the 50’s and I took this picture in 2015, so it probably changed a lot since.

 Believe it or not, this beautiful building is a hospital!
-I not sure we see it from the outside in Vertigo, although.
+However, I’m not sure if we see it from the outside in Vertigo.
 That’s the hospital where Scottie is cured after Madeleine’s death.
-That’s where a doctor suggests him to do music-therapy.
+That’s where a doctor suggests him to do music therapy.

 The Empire Hotel

 Well, that was all!
-Of course, these aren’t all the Vertigo’s location, but it can give you a good first preview.
+Of course, these aren’t all Vertigo‘s shooting locations, but it can give you a good first preview.